 By federal law, every school district in the nation must designate a liaison for children and youth experiencing homelessness.
 The McKinney-Vento Act requires liaisons to ensure that homeless children and youths are identified by school personnel and through coordination with other entities and agencies.
 If you become homeless, your child has the right to remain in the school that they were attending, and the district must continue to provide transportation.
 If you have questions, you can contact the liaison for your child’s school or district.

 Housing Benefits 101

 Housing Benefits 101 (HB101) helps people with disabilities who need affordable housing and the resources to maintain that housing, understand the range of housing options, and support services available.
 HB101 can help you make choices about where you want to live.
 It can also help you figure out a long-term housing plan that works for you, and the steps to move toward your housing goals.

 Children’s Defense Fund Bridge to Benefits Tool

-Bridge to Benefits is a resource to improve the well-being of families and individuals by linking them to public work support programs and tax credits.
+Bridge to Benefits is a resource to improve the well-being of families and individuals by linking them to public work support programs, including housing and help with utilities.